 Influenza, or the flu as it is commonly called, is a viral infection of the upper respiratory tract.
-It is highly infectious, and is caused by a variety of strains of the influenza virus.
+It is highly infectious, and caused by a variety of strains of the influenza virus.
 Its victims suffer symptoms that are similar to those of the common cold, but often more intense.
 Influenza is generally categorized into three types: Types A, B, and C. Type A is the most versatile, as it can infect humans and animals such as birds, pigs, and horses.
 The other two can only infect humans, but Type A is responsible for the majority of flu cases.
-While the flu at times can be widespread, it is often given credit for things it may not be responsible for.
+While the flu is seemingly widespread at times, it is often given credit for things in which it is not responsible.
 For example, the term “stomach flu” is often heard.
 The truth is that influenza is primarily a respiratory illness, and very rarely does it attack the gastrointestinal system.
 Such attacks are usually due to bacteria such as E-coli, salmonella, or shigella.
-Precautions should be taken to avoid possible complications to the flu, which include pneumonia and other respiratory diseases as well as heart conditions and any chronic illness.
+Precautions that help with possible complications from the flu, especially for pneumonia and other respiratory diseases as well as heart conditions and any chronic illness, are highly necessary.

 Part of the reason the flu is so feared by some, is the history of the illness, and the deadly impact it has had on the world’s population in times past.
-Even today, it is estimated that 20,000 Americans die per year from the flu and its related complications.
-Most of these fatalities are elderly folks and people who already have compromised immune systems.
+Even today, estimates indicate that 20,000 Americans die per year from the flu and its related complications.
+However, most of these fatalities are elderly folks and those who already have compromised immune systems.
 Flu epidemics have swept the world from time to time, and some of them have been very lethal.
 In 1918 and 1919, the Spanish flu killed an astounding 20-40 million worldwide.
 Approximately half a million of those deaths were here in the United States.
 The most recent outbreaks of any significance were the Asian flu in 1957 (70,000 deaths in the U.S.) and the Hong Kong flu in 1968 (34,000 deaths in the U.S.).
-Influenza is referenced in history all the way back to the ancient Greeks when the flu was attributed to bacteria and “bad air.”
+History references influenza all the way back to the ancient Greeks when the belief was that bacteria and “bad air was the cause of influenza.
 They weren’t too far off considering their limited medical knowledge.
 The identification of influenza as a viral infection was not until 1933.

 What Are the Symptoms and Causes of the Flu?

 The effects of the flu often hit hard and fast.
-Commonly the illness will start out with a headache, dry cough, chills, body aches, and then a fever of up to 104 degrees F. After the fever peaks, a sore throat and congestion often comes on.
+Commonly the illness will start with a headache, dry cough, chills, body aches, and then a fever of up to 104 degrees F. After the fever peaks, a sore throat and congestion often develops.
 Severe fatigue is typical, and it may linger for days or weeks.
 That’s pretty much it for the flu itself.
-Most other symptoms are attributable to secondary infections that often are bacterial in nature and focus on the lower respiratory tract.
+Other symptoms are attributable to secondary infections that are often bacterial in nature and focus on the lower respiratory tract.
 Just when you catch your breath from the first attack of the flu itself, here comes another truck to hit you.
-The secondary infections often come with a high fever, chills, difficult and painful breathing, and a phlegmy cough that produces thick yellow-green sputum.
+The secondary infections often come with a high fever, chills, difficult and painful breathing, and a cough that produces thick yellow-green sputum.

 Diagnosis is mostly a non-issue with influenza.
-When you get walloped with the flu you usually know what hit you.
+When you get walloped with the flu, you usually know what hit you.
 The intensity and fast onset of the symptoms give it away.
-There are tests that your doctor can prescribe to identify the viral strain that is responsible, but this is not always done.
+There are tests your doctor can prescribe to identify the viral strain that is responsible, but this is not always done.
 Diagnosis is rather determined by symptoms and what is going on in the community at the time.
-More commonly, a sputum sample will be taken if a patient develops a secondary infection, often to find out if it is bacterial.
-These can be treated with antibiotics, but be careful there.
-Antibiotics are terribly over-prescribed, and often immunity will be built up to them so that they cease to be effective.
-Talk to your healthcare practitioner about saving the antibiotics weapon for when you really need it.
+More commonly, a sputum sample is needed if a patient develops a secondary infection to find out if it is bacterial.
+Antibiotics are the usual go-to for secondary infections, but be careful.
+Antibiotics are terribly over-prescribed, and often immunity builds up to them so that they become ineffective.
+I would highly recommend to stay away from the fluoroquinolone antibiotics such as Levaquin, Cipro and Avelox.
+Talk to your healthcare practitioner about saving the antibiotics weapon for when it is really needed.

-Basically the most important cause is an immune system that is not optimal.
-However over the last few years, more and more research has determined that coming down with a cold or the flu may actually be a symptom of a vitamin D-3 deficiency.
-Your immune system response may be impaired if you have less than optimal vitamin D levels.
+Basically the most important cause of flu and colds is an immune system that is not optimal.
+Over the last few years, more and more research suggests that coming down with a cold or the flu may actually be a symptom of a vitamin D-3 deficiency.
+Your immune system response is likely impaired if you have less than optimal vitamin D levels.
 This will make you much more susceptible to “catching” colds, flu as well as other respiratory concerns.

 - Vitamin D-3 deficiency.